anuragshukla06/Indhan/README.md

 ### Installing

-Clone this repository and build it in a android emulator/android phone using Android Studio.
+Clone this repository and build it in an android emulator/android phone using Android Studio.

 ## Authors